 Let me establish one thing before we get into the minutia of engaging Millennials: the basis for any engaged team member is a livable wage and benefits.
-I think we can all agree that is something that’s prioritized amongst every age range.
+I think we can all agree that it is something that’s prioritized amongst every age range.
 But once that’s established, what can you do to keep your Millennial employees engaged?

-With the rise of the ‘Silicon Valley-esc’ workplaces, company cultures in all sectors have started to follow suit in attempting to keep Millennials happy with stocked pantries, ping pong tables and after-works.
+With the rise of the ‘Silicon Valley-ESC’ workplaces, company cultures in all sectors have started to follow suit in attempting to keep Millennials happy with stocked pantries, ping pong tables, and after-works.
 While this is all fun and a nice bonus, it’s only that--a bonus.

 The best way to keep Millennials engaged is to prioritize flexibility.
 What does flexibility mean?
-Well, that of course varies depending on the type of company and sector, but if there’s any wiggle room in regard to working hours, time off, type of work environment (working from home, for example), offer that to your team members in any capacity that you can.
+Well, that, of course, varies depending on the type of company and sector, but if there’s any wiggle room in regard to working hours, time off, type of work environment (working from home, for example), offer that to your team members in any capacity that you can.

 I know it's not always possible, and it varies greatly depending on the type of work, but granting flexibility establishes a level a trust of that’s innumerable.